HOME

 Where is Hospice Care Provided?
 Return to Top

-• In some instances care may be given in a hospital.
+• In some instances care may be given in a hospital as one of the 4 levels of care, as explained below:

 What are the 4 Levels of Care?
 Return to Top

-• Routine Care: This type of care is provided at the patient's residence (wherever the patient resides).
-Sometimes called Comfort Based Care, we provide professionally trained pain management specialists who utilize the latest technology and advancements in pain management.
+1. Routine Care is provided at the patient's residence (wherever the patient resides).
+Sometimes called Comfort Based Care we provide professionally trained pain specialists utilizing technologically advanced pain management.

-• Respite Care: This type of care is provided for a period of 5 days in a skilled nursing facility; it is a periodic level of care designed to offer care givers a time out from the rigors of patient care so they can address their own needs.
+2. Respite Care is provided for a period of 5 days in a skilled nursing facility and is a periodic level designed to offer care givers time out from the rigors of patient care to address their own needs.

-• Continuous Care: This type of care is utilized during a time of crisis when the patient's care needs cannot be met without the assistancee of a licensed hospice nurse.
+3. Continuous Care is utilized during a time of crisis when the patient's care needs cannot be met without the assistance of a licensed hospice nurse.

-• General Inpatient Care: This type of care is implemented when a pain crisis or medical emergency arises and the patient cannot be managed in their current residence.
+4. General Inpatient Care is implemented when a pain crisis or medical emergency arises and the patient cannot be managed in their current residence.

 Who Pays for South Coast Hospice Care?
 Return to Top